 - Valid email address for podcast feed notifications from Apple Podcasts

 - Artwork, title, episodes meet Apple content requirements

-Your podcast artwork should be square 1400 x 1400 image in jpg format.
-This size and format maximizes your exposure for both Apple as well as with Google, Blubrry Podcast Directory, Spotify, Pandora, Deezer, IHeartRadio and podcast apps.
+Your podcast artwork should be a square 1400 x 1400 image in jpg format.
+This size and format maximizes your exposure for both Apple as well as with Google, Blubrry Podcast Directory, Spotify, Pandora, Deezer, IHeartRadio, and podcast apps.

 Apple specifications allow for an image in jpg or png format with a size of at least 1,400 x 1,400 or as large as 3,000 x 3,000.

 PNG images specifically must be saved in RGB color space (viewable in browsers), not the default CMYK color space (viewable but intended for print).
 PNG images that are not saved in the appropriate RGB color space will not be accepted by Apple.
 Typically an image with many colors, fades, or photos are inappropriately saved as a PNG.
 As a rule of thumb, if the image has minimal solid colors, such as a company logo, saving it as a PNG is acceptable.
 In all other cases, converting the png to a jpg will result in much smaller file size as well as saving the image in a screen viewing optimized format.

 The 1,400 x 1,400 image size is the optimal image size that is compatible with all podcast applications and podcast directories.
 Podcast artwork image is resized to smaller thumbnail views for use in apps for various screens for search and playback.
 Making the artwork optimal for viewing when resized to a very small image is optimal.
 More importantly, a larger image does not enhance your ability to be discovered, improve your search ranking, or improve how your podcast is listened to.